khucnam/Papers/README.md

-# Some papers a day take the doctor away!!!
+# A paper a day take the doctor away!!!
 In this repository, I put the short takehome information from the scientific papers I read.
 It can be paper about molecular biology, or it can be about bioinformatics.
 For each paper, I will follow this outline:
 1. Header
       - Title and source